aiven/devportal/docs/platform/concepts.rst

   DR testing scenarios are simulations of disaster scenarios run for enterprise support customers by Aiven operators.

-* :doc:`Choosing a time series database </docs/platform/concepts/choosing-timeseries-database>`.
+* `Choosing a time series database`_.

   Choosing a time series database in Aiven Console.

+..
+We would like to use a :doc: role for this, but at 2022-08, vale will spell-check the URL if we do so, and complain about 'timeseries'
+.. _`Choosing a time series database`: https://developer.aiven.io/docs/platform/concepts/choosing-timeseries-database